Prospect Park's Wild Side

 A feature of Park designers Frederick Law Olmsted and Calvert Vaux’s original plan for the Park was the Deer Paddock, where the creatures were allowed to wander around to the delight of visitors.
 While generally docile, these deer occasionally escaped from their enclosure into the surrounding neighborhoods.
 A story in the October 14, 1906 edition of The New York Times details the escape of a three-year-old buck, which hopped its eight-foot-tall fence and was spotted dashing down Rogers Avenue "without regard for speed regulations."

-This year, Prospect Park Alliance's beloved herd of goats are back as part of our woodland restoration efforts.
-Throughout the Park, storms like Hurricane Sandy have felled or damaged over 500 trees, enabling invasive weeds to thrive.
-The goats will eat the weeds that have overtaken these areas, so that the Alliance can plant new native trees and plants to beautify the landscape and bolster natural habitat for birds and other wildlife, ensuring the Park is more resilient against future storms.
+Prospect Park Alliance's beloved herd of goats are back joined the park as part of the woodland restoration efforts.
+Throughout the park, storms like Hurricane Sandy had felled or damaged over 500 trees, enabling invasive weeds to thrive.
+The goats ate the weeds that had overtaken these areas, and the Alliance was able to plant new native trees and plants to beautify the landscape and bolster natural habitat for birds and other wildlife, ensuring the park is more resilient against future storms.
 Learn more about the Prospect Park Alliance Goats.

 First brought to the Park as workers, dogs were used to tend the flock of sheep on the Long Meadow.
 Today, Prospect Park is a playground for canines as well as humans.
 Dogs enjoy off-leash hours in designated areas of the Park, and in 2016 Prospect Park Alliance restored Dog Beach to the delight of many wagging tails.
 Learn more about things to do with dogs in Prospect Park.